okbobm/rmtechtransfer_blog/docs/docs/aboutme/aboutme.md

 ## About me:
 - **Professionally:**

-    I'm a Security Product Manager, interested in all things infosec related; blue teaming and detecting threats in the enterprise, pentesting, GRC, and security related IOT (implants, rubber duckies, etc).
+    I'm a Security Product Manager, interested in all things infosec related; vulnerability management, Governance Risk and Compliance (GRC), and security related IOT (implants, rubber duckies, etc).
 My background has included GIS application development, analysis, and location intelligence, and devsecops.